 Fire and Ice: Frost-bitten rum cider and a Burnt Orange at Todd English’s bluezoo. (photo by Brandon Glover)

 One of the true best kept secrets at Walt Disney World are the bars and restaurants at the Swan and Dolphin hotels.
 Todd English’s bluezoo at the Dolphin has hands-down the most creative menu on property, specializing in unique drinks that taste as good as they look.
 Today we are going to spotlight the Burnt Orange.
-Ingredients: Herradura blanco tequila infused with brûléed orange and muddled with agave nectar, Grand Mariner, and orange juice.
+Ingredients: Herradura blanco tequila infused with brûléed orange and muddled with agave nectar, Grand Marnier, and orange juice.
 Topped with a flaming orange.
 The brûléed orange, that is spectacularly lit aflame, contains a special sugar created by the restaurant’s pastry chef, which then becomes part of the Burnt Orange’s flavor profile when drinking.
 The Burnt Orange is one drink worth going out of your way to try, but it is just one of the many headliners on the bluezoo bar menu.

 Read the rest of this entry »

 So far I’ve explored the wonderful resorts of Caribbean Beach, Port Orleans, and Pop Century.
 You may notice that none of those are in the deluxe category.
 The reason is that some of the deluxe resorts just don’t lend themselves to exploring.
 Sure, they are beautiful, luxurious, and wonderful to spend time at, but they don’t always have the meandering pathways or hidden spots that the more spread out resorts have.